-Deferred tax is calculated on all temporary differences under the liability method using the tax rate that is expected to apply to the period when the assets/ liabilities are settled, based on the tax rates expected in the tax jurisdictions concerned.
+Deferred tax is calculated on all temporary differences under the liability method using the tax rate that is expected to apply to the period when the assets/liabilities are settled, based on the tax rates expected in the tax jurisdictions concerned.

 During 2021, Raketech Group Holding P.L.C together with Raketech Group Limited and Casumba Media Ltd applied for the fiscal consolidation, with Raketech Group Holding P.L.C registered as the principal taxpayer.
-A deferred tax asset amounting to $\pounds 0.2$ million ( $\pounds 0.1$ million) is receivable by the Company.
-The principal tax rate used in arriving to the deferred tax asset is 5.0% (%), which is the effective tax rate for the Group's profits earned in Malta.
+A deferred tax asset amounting to € 0.2 million (€ 0.2 million) as a result of losses surrendered to its subsidiaries, is receivable by the Company.
+The principal tax rate used in arriving to the deferred tax asset is 5.0% (5.0%), which is the effective tax rate for the Group's profits earned in Malta.

-16 BORROWINGS
+16 Borrowings

 In July 2021, Raketech entered into an agreement with Avida Finans AB for a one-year revolving credit facility of € 15.0 million with an interest rate of 4.25% + Euribor (when utilised).
-During September 2023, discussions with Avida Finans AB were concluded and the Group's revolving credit facility of € 15.0 million (note 22) was extended up until December 2024.
-The facility will be gradually reduced from € 15.0 million to € 10.0 million in March 2024 (early settled in December 2023) and subsequently to € 5 million from July 2024 up until December 2024.
+During September 2023, discussions with Avida Finans AB were concluded and the Group's revolving credit facility of € 15.0 million was extended up until December 2024.
+The facility was fully settled in December 2024 (€ 15.0 million) and the pledged shares in favour of Avida Finans AB were released.